justlark/lark.gay/README.md

 ## Blog

-The comments section for my blog is provided by
+The comments section for Lark's blog is provided by [Hyvor Talk](https://talk.hyvor.com/).
-[Hyvor Talk](https://talk.hyvor.com/).

 ## Infrastructure